ouspg/CryptoCourse/Week1Exercises/README.md

 **Task 3.2** Generate randomness into different files using different methods that you have access to or manually (dice, maybe?)
 You are not limited into given list. **Use at least four** different methods.
 For software based methods, generate at least 1 megabyte of randomness.

 **Task 3.3** Analyse those files with [dieharder](https://linux.die.net/man/1/dieharder).
+Report your findings.
 What is the meaning of p-value and null hypothesis in this context?
-Report your findings.
 Can you describe why tests are passed/not passed?
+Which methods seems to provide randomness with high entropy?

 For Debian based Linux, you can install it as :
 ```shell